 One of the first things that you’ll notice about a mouse is its DPI.
 But what is DPI?
 And more importantly, how high or how low a DPI do you need when it comes to gaming?
 We’ll answer all of that in this article, so read on!

 What is DPI?

-DPI, short for dots-per-inch, denotes how sensitive a mouse is.
-Note that we said “sensitive”, not “accurate”, as those are different things – a sensitive mouse (i.e. a mouse with a high DPI) is not necessarily an accurate mouse!
+DPI, short for dots-per-inch, indicates how sensitive the mouse sensor is.
+Note that we said “sensitive”, not “accurate”, as those are different things – a sensitive sensor (i.e. a sensor with a high DPI) is not necessarily an accurate one!

 Now, each dot correlates directly to a single on-screen pixel.
 So, if you’re gaming in 1080p and you move a 1000 DPI mouse vertically one inch, the cursor will have moved by 1000 pixels, which is almost the full height of the display.
 And if we were talking about a 2000 DPI mouse, the cursor would move from the top to the bottom of the screen in half an inch – you get the picture.

 However, gaming mice are all very sensitive and have relatively high DPI ratings in 2019.
 There are mice out there with a DPI as high as 16000, which brings us to the main question: how high is high enough, and how low is the minimum?

 With the above in mind, how much is enough when it comes to DPI?
 After all, there are relatively affordable mice out there that come with 8000, 10000, and even 16000 DPI sensitivity, and most gaming people currently use 1080p or 1440p gaming monitors.
 That said, even an 8000 DPI mouse can be seen as overkill when paired with a 4K display, so is there really any point to these insanely high DPI specs?